bcoles/kasld/README.md

 evidence supports.
-The inference engine fuses evidence from dozens of independent techniques with the architecture's known invariants, narrowing the kernel's placement to a residual window — reported as the surviving slot count and bits of entropy, a direct measure of how much protection KASLR retains from this vantage.
+The inference engine fuses evidence from dozens of independent techniques with the architecture's known invariants, narrowing the kernel's placement to a residual window — reported as the surviving slot count and bits of entropy: an upper bound on the protection KASLR retains from this vantage, not a guarantee the base is beyond an attacker's reach (see [docs/limitations.md](docs/limitations.md)).
 On a fully-patched modern kernel — where x86-64 side channels are mitigated and no direct kernel-text leak survives — full recovery is often impossible, but the constraint set is rarely empty.
 On architectures without KASLR, the engine locates the bootloader-chosen load address.

 Supports: